-In determining semantic features to be included in a language, sufficient simple semantic mechanisms should be preferred over more complicated general solutions; the simple mechanisms can then be used to build application-specific solutions.
+In determining semantic features to be included in a language, simple semantic mechanisms should be chosen in preference to more complicated general solutions.
 The semantic mechanisms should, as much as possible, be orthogonal to each other.
 As Hoare suggests [26], "concentrate on one feature at a time," and "reject any that are mutually inconsistent."
 By choosing simple orthogonal semantic mechanisms, interaction between mechanisms is reduced and easier to understand.
-Simplicity of mechanism and reduced interaction make it easier for tool builders to optimize their implementation of language features.
+This also makes it easier for tool builders to optimize their implementation of language features.